13th Andhra Pradesh Assembly

-The thirteen Legislative Assembly of Andhra Pradesh was formed by the members elected in the 2009 Andhra Pradesh Legislative Assembly election.
+The thirteenth Legislative Assembly of Andhra Pradesh was formed by the members elected in the 2009 Andhra Pradesh Legislative Assembly election.
 Election to Andhra Pradesh Legislative Assembly took place in single phase on 7 May 2014 by the Election Commission of India.
 Counting started officially on the morning of 16 May 2009 and the results were declared on the same day.